julie-yi202/julie-yi.github.io/cisco-labs/cml/ospf.md

 But no interface in Area 0.

-So even though it participates in two areas, it cannot be an ABR.
+So even though it participates in two areas, it cannot be an ABR(Area Border Router).

 This is why: